-Objective: Enable development of additional affordable housing throughout the City, including in higher resource areas.
+Objective: Study and consider adopting an Enable development of additional affordable and/or moderate income housing overlay to meet housing need throughout the City, including in higher resource areas.

 Action 3.3.6: Access to low-cost financing for development.